insentia/windows_sql/README.md

 ##Description

 This module allows you to generate and install SQL Server 2012 on windows Server.
+You can also configure maintenance plan.

 This module have been tested with SQL Server 2012 SP1 on Windows Server 2012 R2.
 Should work, on Windows Server since 2012 and with SQL Server since 2012.